DCFUKSURMOM/Phantom-Satellite/README.md

 Since modern Mac OS support is already here, this probably isnt that far fetched

 Known issues:

-* 64 bit PowerPC has been parially fixed (the illegal instruction in freebl) with the help of ReDave in the ArchPOWER discord server, however something in the wasm stuff is still causing a crash, even if the browser is just sitting on the new tab page.
 * 32 bit ARM does not build at all (this issue is also present in upstream Pale Moon), it's possible im doing something wrong, 64 bit ARM is untested
 * Builds on systems with musl, but does not run, something is broken in XPCOM (this issue is also present in upstream Pale Moon)